 Congratulations on booking your vacation rental!
 You're on the right path to a fantastic vacation!

 During your Stay

 - Enjoy your stay!
-Don't forget to protect the rental owner (and your things!) by keeping the property locked up when you are away, exactly like you would at home.
+Remember to protect the rental owner (and your stuff!) by keeping the home locked up while you are away, exactly like you would at home.

-- Double-check every room of the vacation property to make sure that you've collected all valuables.
+- Double-check each room of the vacation property to make sure that you've collected all valuables.

 - Once everything is out, begin a walk-through of the rental home to confirm no property damage occurred during your remain.
-We recommend walking through with the rental manager whenever feasible (this isn't always the case)..
-If the property manager is not available, remember to take photos of the property to record its condition.
+We recommend walking through with the rental manager whenever you can (this isn't always the case)..
+If the property manager is not available, you'll want to take photos of the property to record its condition.

-- Did you enjoy yourself?
-Virtually all rental home websites ask for testimonials after your stay is complete.
-Rental owners and property managers will thank you for positive recommendations.
-If something was wrong and they did not correct it in a reasonable manner, or when the vacation rental was not as described, you will want to note that in your critique.
+- How do you rate your experience?
+Most rental sites ask for comments after your stay .
+Property owners and property managers will appreciate your favorable ratings.
+If anything was wrong and they did not correct it in a acceptable manner, or when the vacation rental wasn't as described, you will want to note that as part of your critique.